Peer Influence on West Point Cadets' Civil War Allegiances: Results

-We have seen that a cadet’s home state serves as an important reference point for allegiance norms.
+We have seen that a cadet's home state serves as an important reference point for allegiance norms.
 We also examine the appointment state (which heavily overlaps with the home state) and calculate peer composition using the same method as in our main analysis.
 The analysis is robust to this alternative, as seen in Supplemental Appendix Table \ref{tab_appointment_state}, we obtain a similar comparable peer effect, as appointment state and home state were often the same.

-\subsection{Career Outcomes}
+\paragraph{Career Outcomes}

-We know the post-war outcomes of many who joined an army, allowing us to investigate how their decisions during this critical historical juncture influenced their life results, such as military rank and survival probability.
+We observe the post-war outcomes of many who joined an army, allowing us to investigate how their decisions during this critical historical juncture influenced their ex post life results, such as military rank and survival probability.
+We do not presume that this had any influence on their allegiances, but it does trace some consequences of their decisions.

-As indicated in Columns (1)-(2) of Table \ref{tab_careeroutcome}, joining the Union correlates with a lower military rank in 1865 and a reduced probability of attaining a rank of General-level positions.
-This aligns with the fact that the Confederate army, starting from scratch, enabled quicker promotions and a higher likelihood of becoming a general for people with officer training.
-It also had a higher ratio of generals to enlisted mean.
+As indicated in Columns (1)-(2) of Supplemental Appendix Table \ref{tab_careeroutcome}, joining the Union correlates with a lower military rank in 1865 and a reduced probability of attaining a rank of General-level positions.
+This aligns with the fact that the Confederate army, was both smaller and had more generals per enlisted man, and starting from scratch had no existing officers, enabling quicker promotions and a higher likelihood of becoming a general for people with officer training.
 On the other hand, joining the Union is associated with a lower risk of dying in the Civil War, reflecting the higher fatality rate on the Confederacy side, as reported in Column (3).

 Motivated our earlier analysis, we employ peer exposure and home state as instrumental variables for joining the Union.
 The magnitudes of the IV estimate resemble the OLS estimates, as shown in Columns (4)-(6).
 As previously mentioned, cadets from states with a large slave population (more than one third) did not respond significantly to peer influence.
 Omitting those cadets deliver similar estimates, despite the reduction in sample size, as seen in Panel B.